What to Wear / Business Portrait Advice

 Think about how the portrait/head shot will be used and plan from there.
 Depending on the culture of your company, how do you want to come across?
 If you can’t decide, browse business headshots/portraits of leaders, co-workers, competitors in your field for inspiration.

+Are there company requirements for business headshots?
 If the company has a distinctive style of photography or background, Tim can usually mirror that style or lighting setup, and maintain your firm's existing corporate image.

 What to Wear